Ajax-Z01/budgeting-sim-game/README.md

 # 💸 Budgeting Simulation Game

-Sebuah game simulasi keuangan berbasis web yang mengajak pemain untuk mengelola uang dan stamina dalam kehidupan sehari-hari selama 3 bulan.
-Pemain harus membuat keputusan harian terkait makan, transportasi, dan aktivitas seperti bekerja, belajar, atau istirahat.
+A web-based financial simulation game where players manage their money and stamina in daily life over the course of 3 months.
+Players must make daily decisions regarding meals, transportation, and activities such as working, studying, or resting.

-## 🎮 Fitur Utama
+## 🎮 Key Features

-- Simulasi selama **3 bulan** dengan 30 hari per bulan.
+- **3 months** of simulation with 30 days per month.
-- Pilihan harian seperti:
+- Daily choices such as:
-  - 🍽️ Makan: Masak sendiri / Makan di luar
+  - 🍽️ Meals: Cook at home / Eat out
-  - 🚶 Transportasi: Jalan kaki / Motor / Taksi / Tidak keluar rumah
+  - 🚶 Transportation: Walk / Motorcycle / Taxi / Stay home
-  - 🛠️ Kegiatan: Bekerja / Belajar / Istirahat
+  - 🛠️ Activities: Work / Rest
-- Sistem stamina dan saldo yang saling memengaruhi.
+- Stamina and balance system that affects each other.
-- Catatan riwayat harian (day-by-day history).
+- Daily history log (day-by-day).
-- Mekanisme gaji bulanan berdasarkan jumlah hari bekerja.
+- Monthly salary mechanism based on the number of workdays.
-- Event acak yang dapat memengaruhi kondisi pemain.
+- Random events that may affect the player's condition.
-- Sistem pencapaian berdasarkan performa pemain.
+- Achievement system based on player performance.
-- Efek suara dan musik latar untuk meningkatkan pengalaman bermain.
+- Sound effects and background music to enhance the gameplay experience.

-## 📊 Tujuan Game
+## 📊 Game Objective

-Pemain diminta untuk bertahan hidup dan mengelola keuangan secara bijak selama 3 bulan.
-Keseimbangan antara stamina dan pengeluaran menjadi kunci agar tidak kehabisan uang atau kelelahan.
+The player is tasked with surviving and managing finances wisely for 3 months.
+Balancing stamina and expenses is key to avoid running out of money or becoming too tired.

 ## 🛠️ Tech Stack